MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-how-to-manage-keys.md

 ms.service: cognitive-services
 ms.component: language-understanding
 ms.topic: article
-ms.date: 03/21/2018
+ms.date: 07/31/2018
 ms.author: diberry
 ---

-# Manage your LUIS endpoint keys
+# Add LUIS endpoint keys to app

+After you create a LUIS endpoint key in the Azure portal, assign the key to the LUIS app and get the correct endpoint URL.
+Use this endpoint URL to get LUIS predictions.

-A key allows you to author and publish your LUIS app, or query your endpoint.
+A key allows you to author _or_ query your LUIS app.

 <a name="programmatic-key" ></a>
 <a name="authoring-key" ></a>